Josh Bell Player Props: Guardians vs. Mariners

 Josh Bell At The Plate

-- Bell has picked up an RBI twice this year, but just one in each of those games.
+- Bell has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.